 • Online payment options so customers can confirm reservations & checkout online

-• Product & resource management — to create engaging tour listings & track inventory for experiences
+• Product & resource management to create stunning tour listings & track all of your equipment and supplies for experiences

-• Bókun Marketplace with 27K+ travel industry partners
+• Bókun Marketplace with thousands of travel industry partners

-• Automated communications to send booking confirmations, tickets, reminders, follow-ups, retargeting emails, and other marketing emails
+• Automated communications to power all email marketing initiatives and send booking confirmations, tickets, reminders, follow-ups, and retargeting emails

-• Mobile apps to keep all tour guides connected
+• Mobile apps for iOS and Android to keep all tour guides connected

 Product, availability & resource management

-Bókun’s Experience tab houses all of the tools to:
+Bókun’s Experiences tab houses all of the tools to:

 • Offer add-ons with experiences.